Byte-Cats/datastation/docs/docker.md

 ## Build the container

-*Note: some of these steps take >>1hr to complete depending on the speed of your internet connection, particularly compiling SeqRepo*
+*Note: some of these steps take >>1hr to complete depending on the speed of your internet connection*

 - Pull images